BC Energy Step Code Builder Guide overview

 Tip 1, read it as a NECB sidebar, not a standalone text.
 The NECB 2020 is the primary reading for the NECB category.
 Read the Builder Guide alongside it the same way you'd use a worked example next to a textbook.
 Anchor every Builder Guide chapter to a corresponding NECB section in your notes.

 Tip 3, picture the assemblies.
 Section 06 is dense with effective R-values, framing factor adjustments, and assembly diagrams.
 Don't memorize numbers.
-Memorize what changes from one Step to the next, and what trade-offs each assembly choice creates for cost, constructability, and moisture.
+Memorize what changes from one Step to the next, and what trade-offs each assembly choice creates for cost, constructability, and moisture management.

 Tip 4, learn the path choice.
 The performance path and prescriptive path appear in both the BC Building Code and the NECB.
 Be able to explain what triggers each choice and what an energy modeller adds to the team when you take the performance path.

 Tip 5, treat airtightness as a Section 3 topic.
 Section 07 reads like a building science text.
-The air barrier as a system, transitions, and detailing of penetrations are recurring Section 3 themes, especially under Building Science and Assemblies.
+The air barrier as a system, transitions, and detailing of penetrations are recurring Section 3 themes under Building Science and Assemblies.

 Tip 6, don't get pulled into BC-specific minutiae.
 The exam is national.
 Step Code targets, BCBC subsection numbers, and City of Vancouver rezoning are useful context but are unlikely to be tested directly.
-Use them to internalize the logic, not to memorize.
+Use them to internalize the underlying logic, not to memorize specifics.

 Tip 7, read the glossary first.
 If you only have an evening, read the glossary at the back.
-It is the fastest path to the vocabulary the ExAC reuses without redefining.
+It's the fastest route to the vocabulary the ExAC reuses without redefining.

 Common ExAC scenarios where the Builder Guide helps

 These question types come up around the NECB and Sustainable Design Literacy.
-If you see one, the Builder Guide chapters can fill in the picture even when the NECB is the primary reference.
+When you see one, the Builder Guide chapters fill in the picture even where the NECB is the primary reference.

 • A Part 9 home is targeting a higher Step.
 Which compliance metric is the binding constraint, and what trade-offs does the design team face?